slokvaghasiya/Shopily-React/README.md

-I created an e-commerce website for practice react-js.
-I used fake Rest API to fetch the products and also provide cart feature in this website.
+I created an e-commerce website to practice ReactJS.
+As you can see, I used a fake Rest API to fetch the products and also provide a cart feature on this website.